Print friendly version

 Oculopharyngeal muscular dystrophy

 Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Oculopharyngeal muscular dystrophy.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Muscular Dystrophy Association (MDA) provides additional information about oculopharyngeal muscular dystrophy in their publications entitled, Facts About Rare Muscular Dystrophies and Oculopharyngeal Muscular Dystrophy (OPMD).
 Click on the links to view this information.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.